Oxaliplatin is a type of chemotherapy drug. It’s a treatment for a number of different cancer types.

 If your skin gets dry or itchy, using unperfumed moisturising cream may help.
-Check with your doctor or nurse before using any creams or lotions.
-Wear a high factor sun block if you’re going out in the sun.
+Check with your healthcare team before using any creams or lotions.

-Changes to the level of sugar (glucose), potassium and sodium in your blood
+Changes to the level of substances in the blood

 Fever and rigors

 You might get a high temperature (fever) with a sudden feeling of being cold, shivering and sweating (rigor).
-Contact your health advice line, doctor or nurse know straight away.
+Contact your healthcare team straight away.
 Ask them if you can take paracetamol to help lower your temperature.